 - Drizzle honey over top of pork, mainly in the middle where it is stuffed.

 - Put in smoker that has wood chips in it that has been preheated to 250 degrees.
 If you have a probe that measures temperature put it inside one end all the way inside your loin.

-- Allow to rest for at least 5 minutes to maintain juices, then slice.
+- Wrap in foil and allow to rest for 15 minutes to maintain juices, then slice.